-1. Click the Networking button to open the Network Configuration page (Figure 2-18).
+1. Click the Networking button to open the Network Configuration page (Figure 2-12).

-Figure 2-18.
+Figure 2-12.
 Network Configuration Page

-2. On the Network Configuration page, enter values for the parameters indicated in Table 2-8.
+2. On the Network Configuration page, enter values for the parameters indicated in Table 2-9.

-Table 2-8.
+Table 2-9.
 Network Configuration Parameters

-Web Page Item Description IP Addressing Select either DHCP IP Addressing or Static IP Addressing by marking the appropriate radio button.
-If you select Static , configure the remaining parameters indicated in Table 2-8 .
-If you select DHCP , go to Step 3 .
-Network Settings IP Address Enter the Static IP address.
+Web Page Item Description Stored Network Settings Shows the settings stored in non-volatile memory.
+IP Addressing Select either DHCP IP Addressing or Static IP Addressing by marking the appropriate radio button.
+If you select Static , configure the remaining parameters indicated in Table 2-9 .
+If you select DHCP , go to Step 3.
+IP Address Enter the Static IP address.
 Subnet Mask Enter the Subnet Mask address.
 Default Gateway Enter the Default Gateway address.
 DNS Server 1 Enter the DNS Server 1 address.
 DNS Server 2 Enter the DNS Server 2 address.
 Current Network Settings Shows the current network settings.
 IP Address Shows the current Static IP address.
 Subnet Mask Shows the current Subnet Mask address.
 Default Gateway Shows the current Default Gateway address.
 DNS Server 1 Shows the current DNS Server 1 address.
 DNS Server 2 Shows the current DNS Server 2 address.
 Save Click the Save button to save your configuration settings.
 Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.

-- 3. After changing the parameters, click Save Settings.
-This updates the changed parameters and reboots the Intercom if appropriate. - 4.
-Connect the Intercom to the target network. - 5.
-From a system on the same network as the Intercom, open a browser with the new IP address of the Intercom.
+^{3.} After changing the parameters, click Save Settings.
+This updates the changed parameters and reboots the Intercom if appropriate.

+^{4.} Connect the Intercom to the target network.

+^{5.} From a system on the same network as the Intercom, open a browser with the new IP address of the Intercom.